 In the Memoirs of the Duchess of St. Albans is related that Sir John Cochrane, being engaged in Argyle's rebellion against James II. was taken prisoner after a desperate resistance, and sentenced to be hanged.
-His daughter having noticed that the death warrant was expected from London, attired herself in men's clothes, and twice attacked and robbed the mails, between Bedford and Berwick, which conveyed the death warrants, thus delaying the execution and giving time to Sir John Cochrane's father, the Earl of Dundonald, to make interest with Father Peter, a Jesuit, King James' confessor, who for the sum of five thousand pounds agreed to intercede with his royal master in favor of Sir John Cochrane, and to procure his pardon, which was offected.
+His daughter having noticed that the death warrant was expected from London, attired herself in men's clothes, and twice attacked and robbed the mails, between Bedford and Berwick, which conveyed the death warrants, thus delaying the execution and giving time to Sir John Cochrane's father, the Earl of Dundonald, to make interest with Father Peter, a Jesuit, King James' confessor, who for the sum of five thousand pounds agreed to intercede with his royal master out all these painful occurrences, so well calculated | in favor of Sir John Cochrane, and to procure his pardon, which was effected.

 There was an eruption of Mount Etna on the 28th of November.
-The volcano emited onormous masses of lava, which destroyed everything for some distance.
+The volcano emited oner. mous masses of lava, which destroyed everything for some distance.

 The ladies of Hingham, Massachusetts, have introduced the fashion of knitting stockings while listening to evening lectures.
 There's industry for

-Mr. E. B. Norton, of Thomaston, Mc., lately killed a hog, not quite eleven months old, which weighed three-hundred and eighty-eight pounds.
+Mr. E. B. Norton, of Thomaston, Mc., lately killed a hog, not quite eleven months old, which weighed three bondeed and eighty eight pounds.

-The resolution for committee to inquies into the propriety of documents relative to the unity history of New Jersey, through Mr. Brendhead
+The resolution for appointment of a of documents relative to the early history of New Jersey, through Mr. Broadhead now in England, was adopted on Wedappointed the committee .- N. Y. Com.

-NOMINATIONS FOR TOWN ELECTION.
+NOMINATIONS FOR TOWN ELECTION

-The following ticket will be voted for MANY CITATENS.
+The following ticket will be voted for at the approaching election for Town Council by MANY CITATENS.

 FOR INTENDANT.
 JOHN A. INGLIS.
-FOR TYARDENS.
-A. P. LACOSTE.
-W. H. TOM LINSON, D. McNAIR, J. C. WADSWORTH.
+FOR WARDENS.
+A. P. LACOSTE, W. H. TOM LINSON, D. McNAIR, J. C. WADSWORTH.

-COMMUNICATED 1 FOR INTENDANT.
-D. S. HARLLEE FOR WARDENS.
-B. BRYAN, G. H. DUNLAP,
+[COMMUNICATED] FOR INTENDANT.
+D. S. HARLLEE.
+FOR WARDENS.
+B. BRYAN, G. H. DUNLAP, A. BLUE,

-A. BLUE,